 One year and four months after his case was filed Paul Ceglia lost his third legal team.
 The case revolves around Mark Zuckerberg and an alleged contract that would entitle Ceglia to at least half of the now multi-billion dollar company, Facebook, Inc.

-Sanctions on Ceglia’s attorneys for not complying with court discovery orders could very [...]
+Sanctions on Ceglia’s attorneys for not complying with court discovery orders could [...]

 The Federal Court of Appeals just released a model order for patent litigation e-discovery reform.
 On Tuesday the Federal Circuit Advisory Council unanimously voted for the model in hopes that eventually many federal courts will come to use it and more efficient e-discovery standards will take hold.

-Some of the more interesting limits the model order [...]
+Some of the more interesting limits the model [...]

 Yesterday we attended a webinar called The Future of E-Discovery: Top Ten Trends and Predictions.
 Maura Grossman, Counsel at Wachtell, Lipton, Rosen & Katz, and Ron Hedges, former US Magistrate Judge, spoke on varying topics that have been foremost in the minds of the e-discovery world lately.

-Grossman was at the Federal Civil Rules Committee meeting [...]
+Grossman was at the Federal Civil Rules Committee [...]